JoseAntonioLagares/WebTask/README.md

 WebTask
 =======

 A short example of the combination of MongoDB+AngularJS+NodeJS+JSON+Bootstrap+REST.
 I used the latest version of these software.
 In this app a representation of a simply employee management is showed.
-'Adding', 'List' and 'Delete' more employee are the basic operation in this app.
+'Adding', 'List' and 'Delete' more employee are the basic operations in this app.

+For further information about the configuration and the execution of this app, please follow the next instruction and the comments inside the source code.

 Items
 =====